elugens/hello-javascript/docs/browser-related-questions/browser-document/walking-the-dom-tree.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, when we are interested in only accessing element nodes.
 Some properties serve that purpose for the previous and the next sibling element nodes.
-For the next sibling element node, we can use nextElementSibling, and for the previous element node, we use previousElementSibling.
-This feature commonly gets referred to as element-only navigation.
+For the next sibling element node, we can use nextElementSibling property, and for the previous element node, we use previousElementSibling property.
+Web developers commonly referred to this feature as element-only navigation.
 </div>
   </div>
 </details>